A big name for a small event – I present to you my experience in Drumheller, Alberta.

 Dave and I stayed at the Heartwood Inn for two nights.
 True, I could have just booked one night, but we’ve both had a really busy month–it felt like we didn’t even see each other on some days!

 During my travels, I’ve come to appreciate certain luxuries.
 Booking a hotel in and of itself is a luxury–I enjoy the quiet after a busy day giving myself away to thousands of people.
 So when I was on the Heartwood website and saw there was a room with a giant soaker tub with jets by the frosted glass window?
 Yep, that pretty much sold it for me.
-So relaxing!

 The bed was really comfy too!
 Dave and I both slept well–I like a soft bed.
 And there were robes!!
 (Also a big plus!)
 Unfortunately I didn’t get to partake in breakfast, which I heard was awesome.
 Breakfast is hard when you can’t eat gluten or cheese.